gudi99/100DaysOfMLCode/README.md

 Revised the topics learnt till today.

 OfCourse there is a lot more to learn but without remembering the learnt things will be just wasted.
 So, today's one hour is dedicated to revision and analysis of things learnt till today.

+## Day 15: 30 Aug, 2018
+Due to network problem, this commit has done with the next day's commit.

+Practiced Neural Networks, Perceptron in program in python.

+## Day 16: 31 Aug, 2018
+Watched Genetic Algorithm video from the Youtube series.

+Learnt and practiced the genetic algorithm: generating a desired string using genetic algorithm which uses 3 features - Heredity, Variation and Mutation.

+This algorithm astonished me which Darwin found how species evaluate using those 3 features.